Conjugacy in fibre products, distortion, and the geometry of cyclic subgroups: The geometry of cyclic subgroups

-\begin{lemma} A finitely generated group $G$ has uniformly quasigeodesic cyclics (UQG) if and only if $\{\tau(g)\mid g\in G\ssm\{1\}\}$ is bounded away from $0$. \end{lemma}
+\begin{lemma} A finitely generated group $G$ has uniformly quasigeodesic cyclics (UQC) if and only if $\{\tau(g)\mid g\in G\ssm\{1\}\}$ is bounded away from $0$. \end{lemma}

 Torsion-free hyperbolic groups have uniformly quasigeodesic cyclics -- see \cite{BH}, pp.~464--466.
 So too do groups that act freely, properly and cocompactly by isometries on {\rm{CAT}}$(0)$ spaces: this follows from the \v{S}varc-Milnor Lemma and Proposition II.6.10(3) of \cite{BH}.
-Other groups with UQC include torsion-free subgroups of automorphism groups of free groups \cite{alibegovic}.
+Other groups with UQC include the torsion-free subgroups of automorphism groups of free groups \cite{alibegovic}, mapping class groups \cite{bow}, and hierarchically hyperbolic groups \cite{ahpz}.